justinrummel/jr.com-mm/_posts/2017-06-18-montclair-2017-race-report.md

     teaser: /assets/images/2017/06/18/Rev3-Montclair-Header-Twitter.jpg   # Shrink image to 575x216
     caption: "Photo credit: [**Justin Rummel**](https://www.justinrummel.com)"
 ---
 Rev3's Montclair is the only race this year that I have previously participated in 2016, which make it a great opportunity to compare and see how I am improving.
 Training has been going well for the past few months so I'm eager to see how my fitness is improving not only since January, but also when compared to last year.
-Of course, this is not always safe as race conditions change due to weather or other circumstances... but both 2016 and 2017 conditions are very similar.
+This is not always safe as race conditions change due to weather or other circumstances... but both 2016 and 2017 conditions are very similar.

 <!-- Table of Contents -->
 {% include toc icon="gears" title="Race Review ToC" %}